fuzhouch/qbranch/README.md

 2. **Different feature set**.
 Due to resource limitation, QBranch does not try to implement every feature from Bond, while I pick some features useful based on my experience of using Bond.
 For example, QBranch implements only CompactBinary protocol for now.
+I may add more features based on feedbacks or my work experiences, but there's not guarantee.

 3. **Different integration approach.** Bond/Java must follow existing design of Bond, e.g. it uses gbc as code generation tool.
-QBranch focus on only Java world, so I can use Java-based tools like ANTLR to implement a Bond compiler in Java, which provides better integration when using it with other Java libraries.
+QBranch focus on only Java world, so I can use Java-based tools like ANTLR to implement a Bond compiler in Java, which provides better integration when using it with other Java build systems like Maven/Gradle.

 4. **Different design decisions.** As a result of learning Java/Kotlin reflection system, QBranch tries to implement Bond protocol, which requires minimal generated code but put most decoding/encoding logic in core code.
-Meanwhile, Bond/Java implements most encoding/decoding logic in generated code, which may cause performance gain over QBranch (to be confirmed) but larger output.
+Meanwhile, Bond/Java implements most encoding/decoding logic in generated code, which may cause performance gain over QBranch (to be confirmed, really!) but larger output.

 So developers can choose them based on their own consideration.
+If you want a complete feature set of Bond with official support, you may go with official Bond/Java.
+Or, if you care more about integration with Java world, you may consider QBranch.

+## Compatibility guarantee

+No matter how different it is, there's one goal that should be always
+kept: QBranch keeps protocol level compatibility with official Bond.
+Any byte buffer encoded by Microsoft Bond should be decoded by QBranch with same output, if the protocol is claimed supported by QBranch.
+QBranch will never introduce incompatible extension to existing Bond protocol.

 # Build QBranch